vijayakunwar/BeerAdviser/README.md

 # BeerAdviser
-headfist Android chap2
+headfirst Android chap2

-this is the self practice project for android studio using headfirst andorid book
+this is the self practice project for android studio using headfirst android book